jmacisaac0/Portfolio/README.md

 # Juliet's Portfolio

-This is a collection of projects written by Julia.
+This is a collection of projects written by Juliet.
 They are listed below, along with a short summary and where they were completed.

 ## C# Projects

-These projects can be run in Visual Studio and possibly Visual Studio Code.

 ### Athlete Program